abdelrahman1421/Udacity_Project_2/README.md

-# Udacity_Project_2
+# Description

-The project is to Deploy a simple HTML/CSS application using auto scailing group launched in two private subnet in two difrrent AZs and a Public LoadBalancer to forward traffic to these severs
+The project is to Deploy a simple HTML/CSS application using an auto-scaling group launched in two private subnets in two different AZs and a Public LoadBalancer to forward traffic to these servers
 # Projetc Overview And Architecture
 ![AWS (2019) horizontal framework](https://user-images.githubusercontent.com/73159522/208936479-04d7232a-e29c-4c77-8e5b-2c757032f099.png)